 This wonderful gift is one that shall keep on giving into this growing season and beyond.
-Prior setups for starting indoors have been fun to engineer but not nearly as practical.
+Here are some of our previously rigged setups for starting seeds indoors.
+They were fun to engineer but not nearly as practical or easy to manage.

 If you have anything to share about these or other indoor type greenhouses you are most welcome to post on our Facebook page or send us a message.
 We’d be glad to publish your experience and photos on this or other garden related topics.

 Let’s keep on growing!

 G. Coleman Alderson is an entrepreneur, land manager, investor, gardener, and author of the novel, Mountain Whispers: Days Without Sun.
 Coleman holds an MS from Penn State where his thesis centered on horticulture, park planning, design, and maintenance.
 He’s a member of the Phi Kappa Phi Honor Society and a licensed building contractor for 27 years.
 “But nothing surpasses my 40 years of lessons from the field and garden.
 And in the garden, as in life, it’s always interesting because those lessons never end!”
 Coleman Alderson